November 8, 2018 — Jamie Peterson, Technical Programs Manager, Document and Media Systems

-August 30, 2018 — Chapin Langenheim, Coordinating Editor, Document and Media Systems
+August 30, 2018 — Chapin Langenheim, Editorial Project Coordinator, Web and Product Release Management

 Teachers, professors, parents-as-teachers—to ease the transition into the fall semester, we’ve compiled some of our favorite Wolfram resources for educators!
 We appreciate everything you do, and we hope you find this cornucopia of computation useful.